 Are Sapphires Good for an Engagement Ring?

 Sapphires come from corundum and corundum rates at #9 on the Moh Scale of Hardness.
 This makes sapphire quite durable.
 As a result, sapphire makes a good engagement ring since it can stand daily wear.

 Most of the time, sapphires are placed in diamond engagement rings.
 You will always find one sapphire diamond engagement ring in your local jewelry store.
 However, watch out for treatments as they change the sapphire’s appearance.

 Is Sapphire Jewelry Expensive?

 Generally, sapphires cost less than diamonds.
+Simply check the best sapphire engagement rings and compare them to the prices of the best diamond engagement rings.
 The value and price of a diamond are commonly determined by the clarity it has with regard to its color.

 Just like a Vivid sapphire, an 8-carat pink sapphire costs more than a single carat diamond.
 However, putting colored gemstones against real diamonds is unrealistic.
 Sapphires and diamonds have different systems of grading and qualifiers that make them more valuable.

 There are a few exceptions though.
 Kashmir blue sapphire has a unique velvety blue color.
 It is a rare stone more than a diamond.
 Very few people have a fat wallet for them to by this stone.
 You can go view them at some museums.